movpushmov/argon-router/docs/introduction/getting-started.md

 ## Installation

 ::: warning
-argon-router is extermely unstable & maybe buggy.
-DO NOT USE IN PRODUCTION!
+argon-router is not production ready yet and still may have bugs and unstable API.
+If you found bug — please report it on GitHub.
 :::

 ::: code-group